Polirecyliente/SGConocimiento/Math/Geometry_basics__Geometry__CK12/Ch01_Geometry_basics.md

 **Supplementary angles**: two angles whose measures when added together add up to $180 \text{\textdegree}$ or $\pi$ radians.
 Each angle is the supplement (suplemento) of the other.

 (Ángulos adyacentes)
-**Adjacent angles**: two angles that have the same vertex and share one side, which means that only three rays are required to create two adjacent angles.
+**Adjacent angles**: two angles that have the same vertex and share one side, without overlapping each other, which means that only three rays are required to create two adjacent angles.

 (Par lineal)
 **Linear pair**: two adjacent angles such that the two non-shared sides form a straight line.